Mike Fratello: Memphis Grizzlies (2004–2006)

+Ukraine (2011–2014)

 On February 24, 2011, Fratello was officially announced as the Ukraine national basketball team head coach and on March 3, 2011, he was introduced to the Ukrainian media at a press conference in Kyiv.
 After the successes he provided for Ukraine, including their first ever FIBA World Cup appearance, it was announced that Fratello would not coach for Ukraine for EuroBasket 2015.
 He would be replaced by Yevgin Murzin as the nation's Team Ukraine basketball team.

-Broadcasting
+Broadcasting career

 Los Angeles Clippers

 Fratello started as the lead color analyst for the Los Angeles Clippers from 1990 to 1992.
 He returned to the Clippers for the 2019 season as a rotating analyst on TV.

-NBC/TNT
+NBC / TNT

 Fratello has been a television commentator for NBC Sports and also a main color commentator of TNT, working once again with longtime play-by-play announcer Marv Albert, who first paired up with Fratello in the 1990–91 NBA season as the main announcing team for the NBA on NBC.
 Starting with the 2008–09 NBA season Fratello also began working with Marv Albert doing New Jersey Nets games on the YES Network.

 During his stint as a color commentator, Marv Albert dubbed him "The Czar of the Telestrator" for his masterful way of diagramming basketball plays on screen.

 Miami Heat

-From 2002-04, Fratello was the lead analyst for games for the Miami Heat on The Sunshine Network.
+From 2002 to 2004, Fratello was the lead analyst for games for the Miami Heat on The Sunshine Network.
 Fratello left this position to take over as head coach of the Memphis Grizzlies after the resignation of Hubie Brown in December 2004.